-Financial Year The local authority financial year commences on 1st April and finishes on 31st help with the cost of providing services and capital projects.
+Financial Year The local authority financial year commences on 1st April and finishes on 31st March in the following year.

+Government Grants Grants made by the Government towards either revenue or capital expenditure to help with the cost of providing services and capital projects.
 Some Government grants have restrictions on how they may be used, whilst others are general purpose.